Conservative legal group defends clerk's stand against gay marriage

 Liberty Counsel has also represented opponents of bans on therapy intended to “cure” same-sex attraction.

 More recently, Staver’s group was involved in a dispute similar to Davis’ earlier this year in North Carolina.
-There, the group represented magistrates who objected to issuing marriage licesnses to same-sex couples.
+There, the group represented magistrates who objected to issuing marriage licenses to same-sex couples.

 The lawsuit was dropped after the state legislature changed the law, allowing magistrates to opt out of issuing marriage licenses for religious reasons.